 Publications and Media

-- Ryou, G., Tal, E., Karaman, S., Multi-Fidelity Black-Box Optimization for Time-Optimal Quadrotor Maneuvers, Robotics: Science and Systems (RSS), July 2020 Video, PDF
+Ryou, G., Tal, E., Karaman, S., Multi-Fidelity Black-Box Optimization for Time-Optimal Quadrotor Maneuvers, The International Journal of Robotics Research (IJRR), July 2021 Video

 Tensor Train Differential Games Dynamic Programming